Tradition : Student Contributions

 Throughout its 35-year history, The Sagamore regularly earned awards on both state and national stages against student newspapers from campuses similar to IUPUI's.

-The Sagamore no longer publishes a print edition, but it has evolved into the online IUPUI Student Media site.
+The Sagamore no longer publishes a print edition.